 Does a shear point difference of 180 versus 185 degrees matter when the oil temperature never exceeds 110 degrees, even during the most spirited driving?
 The very best engine oils exceed the recognized standards anyway.
 Our advice is if you want the best, gain trust in a brand and choose the best that the brand has to offer for your particular engine.

 Why this approach?
 Being in the trade, we know what goes on firsthand behind the scenes.
 The consumer is oblivious, but we will reveal some truths because it’s one big con.
-This may upset a few, but what it is, is that we would be remiss if we told it to you any other way.
+This may upset a few, but we would be remiss if we told it to you any other way.

 1. A £50 or $50 gallon of oil probably contains around £5 or $5 worth of ingredients.

-Again, if you are looking for the best motor oil, then our advice is to research, gain the trust of a reputable brand and ensure that you purchase from a legitimate vendor that will provide you with honest and accurate advice.
-Advice that includes recommending the best oil for your particular engine needs.
+Again, if you are looking for the best motor oil, our advice is to research, gain the trust of a reputable brand, and ensure that you purchase from a legitimate vendor that will provide you with honest and accurate advice on the best oil for your particular engine needs.